Tips and Tricks For HR Departments | HR Cloud Blog

 True to their word, employees who successfully adopted new tech were recognized and rewarded with monetary bonuses, public recognition, and promotions.
 They also held competitions that aided in experimenting with new technologies.

-HR Cloud’s Workmates was built for this exact reason.
+HR Cloud’s Workmates was this exact reason.
 You do not have to spend $$$ to develop a proprietary platform for rewarding and recognizing employees.

 As mentioned before, only some in a team or a firm have the same knowledge and grasping abilities.
 A mentor can do wonders for those who take a little more than the average time to adapt to new technology.

-One-on-one learning or peer-to-peer learning increases your retention rate of new things learnt.
+One-on-one learning or peer-to-peer learning increases your retention rate of new things learned.
 Here is a stat for you… "People are 40% more likely to achieve their goals if they write them down.
 This increases to 70% if the goals are shared with someone to keep them accountable, such as a mentor."
+Mentorship programs can significantly enhance workforce development and the acquisition of digital skills.

 Case: Test Prep Insight